platform-experience/script-library/src/scheduled-jobs/si-script-57/README.md

-# Replace a regualar expression (string) in a KB Article
+# Replace Regular Expression

 ## Description

-Replace a regualar expression (string) in a KB Article
+Replace a regular expression (string) in a KB Article.